needle-mirror/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 - CinemachineCollider is replaced by [CinemachineDeoccluder](CinemachineDeoccluder.md)
 - CinemachineConfiner is replaced by [CinemachineConfiner2D](CinemachineConfiner2D.md) and [CinemachineConfiner3D](CinemachineConfiner3D.md)
 - Cinemachine3rdPersonFollow is replaced by [CinemachineThirdPersonFollow](CinemachineThirdPersonFollow.md).
+- CinemachineSameAsFollowTarget is replaced by [CinemachineRotateWithFollowTarget](CinemachineRotateWithFollowTarget.md).

 ### Renamed Components

 - Cinemachine3rdPersonAim has been renamed to [CinemachineThirdPersonAim](CinemachineThirdPersonAim.md).
-- CinemachineBlendListCamera has been renamed to [Cinemachine Sequencer Camera](CinemachineBlendListCamera.md).
+- CinemachineBlendListCamera has been renamed to [Cinemachine Sequencer Camera](CinemachineSequencerCamera.md).

 ### Renamed Fields